 Mercury In Fish

-EPA began a cooperative effort in 1995 to assemble a nationwide data base on total mercury concentrations in fish tissue.
+The Environmental Protection Agency (EPA) began a cooperative effort in 1995 to assemble a nationwide database of total mercury concentrations in fish tissue.
 The first objective of this project was to assemble and review data on the mercury contamination in fish tissue.
-This step included identifying appropriate state, such as Oklahoma DE, and federal agencies and other groups with relevant data on mercury concentrations in fish.
-The second step in this project involved the development of a fish tissue data base, organizing relevant data to be used for future analyses.
-EPA focused data compilation efforts on obtaining results of state monitoring efforts during 1990-1995.
-These data can be used to derive estimates of tissue concentrations, determine the number and frequency of samples (see chart below) taken and analyzed by state, and calculate descriptive statistics on mercury concentrations in fish tissue.
-The current data base will facilitate EPA’s ability to determine additional and future data needs.
-In the future, the data base may be used to identify and evaluate factors affecting mercury contamination in fish.
+This step included identifying appropriate entities, such as Oklahoma DEQ, state and federal agencies, and other groups with relevant data on mercury concentrations in fish populations.
+The second step in this project involved the development of a fish tissue database for compiling and organizing relevant data to be used for future evaluations and analyses.
+Initially EPA focused data compilation efforts on obtaining results of state monitoring efforts from the years 1990-1995.
+These data sets can be used to derive estimates of mercury concentrations in fish tissue by determining the number and frequency of samples (see chart below) collected and analyzed by the state, and calculate descriptive statistics on mercury concentrations in fish tissue.
+The current database will facilitate EPA’s ability to determine additional and future data needs and may be used to identify and evaluate factors affecting mercury contamination in fish.

 |Fish Tissue Concentrations (mg/kg)||Consumption Rate (Meals per Month) Sensitive Population*||Consumption Rate (Meals per Month) General Population*|

 |< 0.5||No Advisory||No Advisory|

 |1.0 – 1.5||Consumption Not Recommended||2 Meals per Month|

 |> 1.5||Consumption Not Recommended||Consumption Not Recommended|